Landlord Rent Guarantee Insurance (RGI) Guide

 “Rent Guarantee Insurance” (RGI) Vs “Loss of Rental Income” insurance

-I can’t stress enough, please do not confuse RGI with “loss of rent insurance” (also commonly referred to as “loss of rental income protection”), as they usually provide different coverage, and if you get them confused you might be in for a rude awakening if you ever need to make a claim.
+I can’t stress enough, please do not confuse RGI with “loss of rent insurance” (also commonly referred to as “loss of rental income protection”), as they usually provide completely different coverage, and if you get them confused you might end up in a mental asylum after trying to make a claim.
+I’m serious.

-Many standard landlord building insurance include some form of “loss of rent insurance”, but it usually isn’t referring to RGI.
+Many standard landlord building insurance include some form of “loss of rent insurance”, but it usually isn’t referring to what it sounds like.

 • Rent Guarantee Insurance (RGI): covers loss of rental income in the event of rent arrears (in other words, if a tenant stops paying rent, for whatever reason).